jacksund/simmate/docs/home.md

 structures = structures.to_toolkit()
 ```

-1. Be sure to follow the database tutorial where we build our initial database with the command `simmate database reset`
+1. Follow the database tutorial to build our initial database with the command `simmate database reset`
-2. all structures that have less than 6 sites in their unitcell
+2. Retrieves all structures with less than 6 sites in their unit cell
-3. This filter to... greater or equal to 3 sites, the structure DOES have an energy, density is between 1 and 5, the structure includes the element Carbon, and the spacegroup number is 167
+3. This filter retrieves structures with: greater or equal to 3 sites, an energy value, density between 1 and 5, the element Carbon, and spacegroup number 167

 ### Utilities & Toolbox
-A lot of times in research, a new method is needed to analyze a structure, so a prebuilt workflow won't exist for you yet.
-Here, you'll need common functions ready to go (such as grabbing the volume of a crystal or running symmetry analysis).
-Our toolkit functions and classes largely inherit from [PyMatGen](https://github.com/materialsproject/pymatgen), which gives you a wide variety of functions to use:
+In research, you often need a new method to analyze a structure, and a prebuilt workflow may not exist.
+Simmate provides common functions ready to use, such as calculating the volume of a crystal or running symmetry analysis.
+Our toolkit functions and classes largely inherit from [PyMatGen](https://github.com/materialsproject/pymatgen), offering a wide variety of functions:

 ``` python
 # Load the structure file you'd like to use